matthiaszarzecki/MinesweeperInUnity/README.md

 # minesweeper
-Minesweeper

-An implementation of Minesweeper in Unity.
+Implementation of Minesweeper in Unity

 Used in the 3-part-article "Build a Grid-Based Puzzle Game Like Minesweeper in Unity" on Tuts+ http://gamedevelopment.tutsplus.com/tutorials/build-a-grid-based-puzzle-game-like-minesweeper-in-unity-setup--cms-21361